Júnior Morasco

 What each child taught me.

-Usability testing surfaced sharp, specific lessons — lessons that would only arrive by watching a real child, not reading a WCAG clause.
+Usability testing surfaced sharp, specific lessons.
+The kind that only arrive by watching a real child, not by reading a WCAG clause.

 Hearing / deafness